 Wire cooling rack or towels

 1. Review the guidelines for using a boiling water bath canner.
 Fill the canner and place clean jars inside it.
-Bring to a boil and boil for 10 minutes to sterilize.
 Keep the jars in the canner and the water in the canner hot.
-Place the lids in the small saucepan and bring to a simmer.

 3. Place a bowl on the counter or in the sink and set a fine strainer over it.
 Carefully pour the dandelion petal mixture through the strainer.
 Press down on the petals with the back of a spoon in order to extract as much of the golden liquid as possible.
 Discard the petals.
 (Don't put them down a garbage disposal because they form a tight clump that might clog it).
 Thoroughly clean the strainer, removing any petals that stick to it.